|Approved by||Senate, 24 June 2015|

-(a) Upon conclusion of the investigation, the investigating party shall advise the Manager, Student Administration of the outcome.
+(a) Upon conclusion of the investigation, the investigating party shall advise the Head, Student Experience of the outcome.

 (b) In cases of alleged misconduct in a doctoral degree, the Dean of the Graduate Research School will inform the candidate in writing of the outcome.
 The Head of Department, Pro-Vice-Chancellor, Deputy Vice-Chancellor (Research and Enterprise) and, where relevant, Vice-Chancellor, will receive a copy of this letter.

-(c) In all other cases, the Manager of Student Administration will inform the student in writing of the outcome.
+(c) In all other cases, the Head, Student Experience will inform the student in writing of the outcome.
 The Head of Department, Pro-Vice-Chancellor and, where relevant, Proctor and/or Vice-Chancellor, will receive a copy of this letter.
 This communication will normally be sent within two working days of receiving notification of an outcome.

 (d) Where an educational task or a penalty is imposed, notification of the student’s right to request a review or appeal the decision, and the mechanism for a review or an appeal, shall be included in the letter to the student reporting the outcome of the investigation.